AdobeDocs/experience-manager-65.en/help/assets/processing-profiles.md

 1. Select a folder.

     * The workflow considers all files in the selected folder, recursively.
-    * If there are one or more sub-folders with assets in the main selected folder, the workflow will reprocess every asset in the folder hierarchy.
+    * If there are one or more subfolders with assets in the main selected folder, the workflow reprocesses every asset in the folder hierarchy.
     * As a best practice, you should avoid running this workflow on a folder hierarchy that has more than 1000 assets.

 1. Near the upper-left corner of the page, from the drop-down list, click **[!UICONTROL Timeline]**.